Diketene/wigcpp/README.md

 to install the product of the compilation.

-Wigcpp provides several options to control the build process, in preset named "release", options are set defaultly as follows.
+wigcpp provides several options to control the build process, in preset named "release", options are set defaultly as follows.

 <div align="center">